amar528/weather-api/README.md

 around the Open Weather Map service.

 ## Build
+The project was built with Java 17 (LTS).

 To build the service:
-From the root of the project directory, :
+From the root of the project directory :

 Run mvnw / mvnw.cmd
 or